Skip to main content

 Since arriving at UD in the Fall of 1973, Dr. Albert Burky’s teaching and research has focused on ecology and evolution, and he's been particularly motivated to introduce students to the excitement of scientific discovery and to nurture them as they find their vocation.

-In the last five decades, Dr. Burky has shepherded a research program in the Department of Biology that has deeply engaged UD undergraduates and graduate students in fieldwork, lab work, data analysis and publishing.
-Undergraduate student researchers have been contributors on more than 100 combined publications and meeting presentations, and Dr. Burky has published 45 peer-reviewed research papers and dozens of other works in books and conference proceedings.
+In the last five decades, Dr. Burky shepherded a research program in the Department of Biology that deeply engaged UD undergraduates and graduate students in fieldwork, lab work, data analysis and publishing.
+Undergraduate student researchers had been contributors on more than 100 combined publications and meeting presentations, and Dr. Burky published 45 peer-reviewed research papers and dozens of other works in books and conference proceedings.

-Dr. Burky is an exemplary colleague, a skilled mentor for undergrad and grad students and junior faculty, and literally the 49-year corporate memory for the Biology Department.
-He has played a significant and meaningful role in shaping the Biology Department and our students since the day he first set foot on campus in 1973.
+Dr. Burky was an exemplary colleague, a skilled mentor for undergrad and grad students and junior faculty, and literally the 49-year corporate memory for the Biology Department.
+He played a significant and meaningful role in shaping the Biology Department and students since the day he first set foot on campus in 1973.

-John Clarke began his career at UD in 2001 and has served the university for over 20 years.
-He is an outstanding faculty leader serving as the area coordinator for graphic design for many years, chairing multiple department committees, has taught and mentored countless students and has dedicated his career to the field of graphic design.
+John Clarke began his career at UD in 2001 and served the university for over 20 years.
+He was an outstanding faculty leader serving as the area coordinator for graphic design for many years, chairing multiple department committees, taught and mentored countless students and dedicated his career to the field of graphic design.
 You may recognize his typographic work in UD's MLK memorial.

-He has been tireless in his dedication to student success and providing opportunities for student learning through such classes as Design Science Synthesis and mentoring students on the design of the infographics for the Solar Prairie at Curran Place.
-He has been deeply engaged in the design and use of department facilities, most recently at the HUB and prior to that with the design of and move to our current facilities in Fitz Hall.
+He was tireless in his dedication to student success and providing opportunities for student learning through such classes as Design Science Synthesis and mentoring students on the design of the infographics for the Solar Prairie at Curran Place.
+He was deeply engaged in the design and use of department facilities, most recently at the HUB and prior to that with the design of and move to Fitz Hall.

 His clarity of thought, leadership and dedication to his field will be missed.

-Particularly noteworthy is the way in which Dr. Davis has always worked to integrate her research with her mentoring of students.
-Dr. Davis has given over 240 undergraduates and 30 graduate students experiential opportunities to learn and apply research from “appetizer to dessert” (conception to presentation and publication), as she describes her approach.
+Particularly noteworthy is the way in which Dr. Davis always worked to integrate her research with her mentoring of students.
+Dr. Davis gave over 240 undergraduates and 30 graduate students experiential opportunities to learn and apply research from “appetizer to dessert” (conception to presentation and publication), as she described her approach.

-Over the past 20 years, between eight and 22 undergraduate students, as research assistants, have developed their research skills under Dr. Davis’ leadership.
+Over 20 years, between eight and 22 undergraduate students, as research assistants, developed their research skills under Dr. Davis’ leadership.
 A large number of those research assistants have gone on to achieve at and matriculate from graduate school positions in acclaimed psychology programs around the country, law programs and medical schools.
-Needless to say, she has written and submitted literally thousands of recommendation letters of support, and with her research assistants as co-authors, she has offered over 200 presentations.
+Needless to say, she wrote and submitted literally thousands of recommendation letters of support, and with her research assistants as co-authors, she offered over 200 presentations.

 None of these facts convey the importance of Dr. Davis simply having been present in the Department of Psychology.
-She acts as an advisor, an advocate, a mentor and a close friend to many.
-We are better department, and many of us are better people because of her.
+She acted as an advisor, an advocate, a mentor and a close friend to many.

 • Internationally recognized scholar: Received grants from the German government for research and was a guest lecturer at several German universities, cultivating some of UD's relationships there.
 Also, co-convener of the international Ecclesiological Investigations group and planned international conferences.